-This ticket combines a round trip by highway bus from Shinjuku to Kawaguchiko or Yamanakako (regular cost: at least 3500 yen) with a 2-day pass for either the retro bus or the Fujikko bus (regular cost around 1200 to 1340 yen).
-It also qualifies for discounts on selected local tourist attractions.
+This ticket combines a round trip by highway bus from Shinjuku to Kawaguchiko or Yamanakako (regular cost: at least 3500 yen) with a 2-day pass for either the omni buses or the Fujikko bus (regular cost: 1500 yen).
+It also qualifies for discounts on selected tourist attractions.
 It is valid for up to seven days.
 The ticket can be purchased at the bus terminal in Shinjuku.

 - Fuji Q Highland Plans